 KLM clearly stands out as an industry leader in having the most responses to direct @mentions, but Lufthansa beats KLM in their speed to respond in Europe.
 Alaska Airlines takes first place in speed to respond globally with an impressive 2 minutes 34 seconds mean response time.
 Overall, North American carriers have a lower average response time of 1 hour and 5 minutes, compared to a higher European average response time of 3 hours and 40 minutes, and a higher industry average responsiveness of 24% versus 19%.

-How responsive are the top 20 global airlines?
+How Responsive are the top 20 global airlines?

 With a global industry average responsiveness of 21%, airlines show clear appreciation of the importance social plays in customer service.
 However, a few airlines are clearly taking this to the next level—@KLM (42%), @SouthwestAir (38%), @Delta (37%), @British_Airways (37%), @AmericanAir (33%), @JetBlue (28%), and @AlaskaAir (27%).

-Which airlines are fastest to respond?
+Which airlines are the fastest to respond?

 From these results, Alaska Airlines and Lufthansa have clearly adopted a “rapid response” strategy, with the majority of airlines following suit.
 There are, however, industry laggers, with Spirit Airlines responding within 5 hours and 48 minutes, and EasyJet in 16 hours and 50 minutes.